dianchengwangCHN/E-Commerce-Bookstore/README.md

 # E-Commerce-Bookstore
 This project is built following the Udemy online course Complete E-Commerce: Java, Spring Boot and Hibernate.
 This project consists of two parts: the user side and the admin portal.

-The demo of user side is deployed on [AWS](http://ec2-3-94-88-44.compute-1.amazonaws.com:8080).
+**The demo of the user side is deployed on [AWS](http://ec2-3-94-88-44.compute-1.amazonaws.com:8080)**.

 The main techniques involved in this project are following:

 ### Front-end:
 Bootstrap